RohanChirbi/octoanalyst/CONTRIBUTING.md

 ## The Workflow
  - The user can pick listed company ticker and the workflow proceeds to fetch pdfs of annual reports of the company from nse servers and parses it into text.
  - For analysis of the report, the user creates a rules file(currently harcoded) where they mention the respective topics they want to analyse the selected company on.
- - For fetching data from the pdf, a py script gives each page a topic name by trying to find the largest bit of text on the page and the uses a vector search to fetch the respective pages according to the topic names mentioned in rules.
+ - For fetching data from the pdf, a py script gives each page a topic name (by trying to find the largest bit of text on the page) and then uses a vector search to fetch the respective pages according to the topic names mentioned in rules.
  - With each topic name and relevant content fetched, the same is sent to ai to analyse and summarize each topic info
  - This processed data is finally displayed as a mindmap.